The festival returns to Oxfordshire this August.

 “They accompanied him through his life and through them, we can speak of his extraordinary life and his contribution to reconciliation,” she continues.
 “It will be like wandering through his life with him guiding you and asking you what you would have done in the same situation.”

 Nelson Mandela: The Official Exhibition, mounted in collaboration with the Royal House of Mandela and the Mvezo Development Trust, marks 100 years since his birth and five years since his passing.

-It arrives at London’s brand new live performance and events space, 26 Leake Street, in February 2019, currently booking from the 7 February until the 1 April 2019.
+The exhibition has now arrived at London’s brand new live performance and events space, 26 Leake Street, currently booking until the 1 April 2019.
 Various entry times are available for each date, and can be selected when purchasing tickets.

 Tickets for Nelson Mandela: The Official Exhibition are available now through Ticketmaster.co.uk.